Skip to contents

 Test results showing whether the measurements differ, including:

-• Chi-Square statistic (Friedman test statistic)
+• Chi-Square statistic (chi_squared, the Friedman test statistic)

 • Degrees of freedom (number of measurements minus 1)